Email FacebookTwitterMenu burgerClose thin

 Making Withdrawals From Annuities and 401(k)s

 Another big difference is that an annuity offers a guaranteed payment for as long as you live.
-That means, at least with most annuities, you can’t run out of money.
-A 401(k), on the other hand, can only give you as much money as you have deposited into it, plus the investment earnings on that money.
+That means, at least with most annuities, you won’t run out of money.
+A 401(k), on the other hand, can only give you as much money as you have deposited into it, plus the investment earnings.

 If the market goes down, annuity payments keep coming.
-The same can’t be said of a 401(k), which is subject to market cycles.
-That also means that if your 401(k) investment choices do well, you could have more money.
-With an annuity, you don’t benefit if the market is up unless you take your chances with a variable annuity.
+The same can’t be said of a 401(k), however, which is subject to market cycles.
+This also means if your 401(k) investment choices do well, you could have more money.
+With an annuity, you don’t benefit if the market is up, unless you take your chances with a variable annuity.

 With annuities, there are no such limits, so some people buy them with one-time payments of sometimes $1 million or more.
-If you’ve maxed out your 401(k) contribution and want to sock away more, an annuity will let you.
+If you’ve maxed out your 401(k) contribution and want to sock away more, an annuity will let you do that.

 When Should You Choose an Annuity or a 401(k)?

-While both annuities and 401(k)s can offer long-term savings, tax-deferred growth and beneficiary options to pass down assets outside of the probate process, a financial advisor could recommend investing in an annuity later in life, especially if you are still employed and haven’t maxed out your 401(k).
+While both annuities and 401(k)s can offer long-term savings, tax-deferred growth and beneficiary options allowing you to pass down assets outside of the probate process, depending on your financial situation, a financial advisor might still recommend investing in an annuity later in life, especially if you’re still employed and haven’t maxed out your 401(k).

-Some employees use part of their 401(k) to buy an annuity.
+One option is using part of your 401(k) to buy an annuity.
 Some financial experts say that combining an annuity with a 401(k) could be an effective strategy to add a guaranteed income stream to your retirement.
 This option could help protect retirees from market downturns and deliver a regular paycheck in addition to Social Security income.

 A recent study also says that annuities could be a good option for retirement as you shift assets away from stocks: “We find strong evidence that households holding more of their wealth in guaranteed income spend significantly more each year than retirees who hold a greater share of their wealth in investments.”